millermedeiros/Hasher/README.md

 Files inside `dist/js` folder.

  * hasher.js : Uncompressed source code with comments.
- * hasher.amd.js : Uncompressed source code wrapped as an [asynchronous module](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) to be used together with [RequireJS](http://requirejs.org/) or any other AMD loader.
+Works as a plain script or can be loaded by an AMD loader like [RequireJS](http://requirejs.org/) without generating any global variables.
  * hasher.min.js : Compressed code.
- * hasher.amd.min.js : Compressed code wrapped as an AMD module.

 Documentation is inside the `dist/docs` folder.